 Professor Karma Nabulsi

-Fellow and Tutor in Politics
+Senior Research Fellow in Politics

 Her research is on 18th and 19th century political thought, the laws of war, and the contemporary history and politics of Palestinian refugees and representation.
 Her work is published in a variety of arenas: OUP, Verso, CUP, Annales, Etudes Philosophiques, the Journal of Political Ideologies, Government and Opposition, the European Journal of Political Theory, the Guardian, the LRB, and the TLS.
 She is currently contributing to the new Oxford Handbook of Rousseau, with a chapter on ‘Emancipation’.